-Mission Statement: The mission of this degree program is to prepare the next generation of leaders for health and population around the world in order to advance global health and reduce the burden of disease, especially in the world’s most vulnerable populations.
+The mission of this degree program is to prepare the next generation of researchers for global health and population around the world in order to advance global health research and reduce the burden of disease, especially in the world’s most vulnerable populations.

 The program’s graduates contribute to the improvement of global health and the resolution of population problems.
 Graduates have the analytical and technical skills to address health and population problems at home and abroad from a range of disciplinary perspectives.
-They build a set of advanced competencies covering conceptual approaches, theory and practical applications, problem solving and analysis, as well as a wide range of quantitative and qualitative methods.
+They build a set of advanced competencies covering conceptual approaches, theory and applications, problem solving and analysis, as well as a wide range of quantitative and qualitative methods.
 Graduates pursue careers in policy analysis, monitoring and evaluation of public health programs, and academic and programmatic research.
-They will engage with global health issues in national and international government agencies, NGOs and the private sector and academic institutions.
+They will engage with global health research at national and international government agencies, NGOs, the private sector and academic institutions.

 The overall objectives of the two-year Master of Science degree program are:

-- to provide training in public health to qualified health professionals and to other individuals whose prior training and experience prepares them to play a leadership role in generating new knowledge through public health research;
+- to provide training in public health sciences to individuals whose prior training and experience prepares them to play a leadership role in generating new knowledge through public health research;

-- to lead students to achieve these capacities in a setting that demands that they query, learn, persuade, and communicate in active interchange with their peers, with faculty, and with practitioners outside the school
+- to lead students to achieve these capacities in a setting that demands that they query, learn, persuade, and communicate in active interchange with their peers, with faculty, and with other researchers outside the school.